outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - 'alternate alternatives of alternatives'

   - add to solution automation workflows

+    - once useful structures are found/derived/generated/applied, apply other useful structures like change structures that are likely to create differences that could make useful structures like patterns in problem structures like values more obvious
+      - example: for the 'find a prediction function' problem, a useful value structure would be a matrix of alternate parameters of the function if one exists (if there are parameter sets with equal number of parameters), so that other changes could be applied to this structure, to create other value structures to examine for connections (such as representing this matrix as a grid of scalar vectors mapping to each value in the parameter matrix)

     - find possible errors in the problem statement such as assumptions that could change the other problem/solution structures, such as solution formats
       - example: for the 'find a prediction function' problem: